- More than 1.1 million people are enrolled in Medicare in Minnesota.

 The annual open enrollment period (October 15 – December 7) allows Medicare beneficiaries the opportunity to change their Medicare Advantage coverage if they choose to do so.

 Private managed care programs for Medicare beneficiaries are particularly popular in Minnesota.
-More than 55% of all Minnesota Medicare enrollees were enrolled in private Medicare plans as of mid-2022, as opposed to a national average of about 46%.
+Nearly 58% of all Minnesota Medicare enrollees were enrolled in private Medicare plans as of mid-2023, as opposed to a national average of about 48%.

 (Note that these numbers refer to people who are enrolled in a private plan to replace Original Medicare, as opposed to a plan to supplement it — so stand-alone Part D plans and Medigap plans are not counted when we talk about more than half of Minnesota’s Medicare beneficiaries being enrolled in private plans.)

 Minnesota was the first to participate in a demonstration program to pilot Medicare Cost plans in the 1970s, and the plans remained popular over the decades.
-They didn’t catch on in many other states, however, and Medicare + Choice came on the national scene in the 1990s, replaced by Medicare Advantage in 2003 (as of 2019, there were still Medicare Cost plans available in Colorado, Iowa, Illinois, Maryland, Minnesota, North Dakota, South Dakota, Virginia, and Wisconsin).
+They didn’t catch on in many other states, however, and Medicare + Choice came on the national scene in the 1990s, replaced by Medicare Advantage in 2003.

 Medicare Cost enrollees in Minnesota